newrelic/newrelic-exporter-specs/README.md

 You only have to sign the CLA one time per project.
 To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at open-source@newrelic.com.

+### Licensing
+The contents of this repository are licensed under the Apache 2.0 License.